billyadams/billyadams.github.io/_posts/2019-01-09-Atomic-Habits.markdown

 layout: post
 title: Atomic Habits | Notes from Chapter 1
 date: 2019-01-09
-categories: [habits]
 ---

 I recently got a copy of [Atomic Habits by James Clear](https://atomichabits.com).
 I haven’t gotten very far in the book[^1], but I’m already blown away by the simplicity of the idea and the immediately actionable steps he lays out.

 If the number of notes, highlights, underlines, and take-aways from chapter 1 alone is any indication, this will be an incredibly impactful read.

 Below are just a few of the snippets I took down from chapter 1.[^2]